-How Often Should My Business Perform a Full Web Accessibility Audit?
+How Often Should My Business Perform a Full Web Accessibility Evaluation?

 calendar with several people planning

 Website accessibility is a continuous process.
 How often you complete a full website accessibility audit depends on how often you update your website.
-At minimum, we recommend completing a full website accessibility audit at least once a year.
+At minimum, we recommend completing a full evaluation at least once a year.
 If your website remains mostly static with minimal changes to content and little to no functionality updates, then annually may suffice.

-However, if you update your website often (daily, weekly, monthly) as most successful business websites are, more frequent accessibility audits will be necessary.
+However, if you update your website often (daily, weekly, monthly) as most successful business websites are, more frequent audits will be necessary to ensure the website is accessible for every individual.
 If your website updates include more than content-only updates, we recommend considering an option such as on-demand accessibility consulting.

 Types of website updates

 To help you decide the best web accessibility strategy for your business, consider the types of updates you regularly perform.
-This will determine how often your website needs a full accessibility audit or if accessibility consulting is the best option.
+This will determine how often you should test your website for accessibility or if accessibility consulting is the best option.

 Content-only update